-The typical symptoms of parvo are diarrhea, vomiting, loss of appetite, and lethargy.
-The virus attacks rapidly dividing groups of cells in the body, specifically bone marrow and intestinal cells.
-After the bone marrow is affected, the white blood cell count drops and the immune system begins to shut down.
+Parvovirus attacks rapidly, dividing cells in a dog's bone marrow and intestines.
+Once the bone marrow is affected, the dog's white blood cell count drops, raising the risk of infection, and the immune system begins to shut down.
 When the intestinal cells are affected, the lining of the intestines becomes damaged and the body is no longer able to absorb nutrients or properly digest food.
-The result is nausea, vomiting, and severe diarrhea.
+The external signs of this internal destruction include:

-Parvo dogs' diarrhea will typically be bloody with an odor far worse than normal feces.
+Parvo typically causes diarrhea that is bloody with an odor far worse than a dog's normal feces.

 Diagnosing Parvo in Dogs

-Your dog's medical history and symptoms play a big role in the diagnosis of parvo, but the final diagnosis is usually made after a lab test confirms the presence to the disease.
-A puppy with severe diarrhea will often be suspected of parvo and tested for it immediately.
-An adult dog with parvo symptoms and no vaccine history will usually be tested as well.
-A parvo test can typically be conducted in your vet's office.
+Your dog's medical history and symptoms play a big role in the diagnosis of parvo, but the final diagnosis is usually made after a lab test confirms the presence of the disease.

-The sooner your vet can assess your dog, the better his chance of recovery.
-Of course, this is the case with most diseases.
+The sooner your vet can assess your dog, the better its chance of recovery.
 Do not wait to see your vet if your dog has any signs of illness.

 Unfortunately, there is no cure for parvo.
 The cornerstone of treatment is supportive care.
 Ideally, this involves hospitalization and intensive nursing care.
-Home care is typically not effective for dogs that have become very sick.
 General treatment involves the following:

 - Intravenous fluids to rehydrate